Solar Prices

 Over 3.6 million homes already claiming rebates

-New WA rules from May add another layer
+New WA rules in effect since 1 May add another layer

-As if April's price changes were not enough to navigate, Western Australia is introducing new solar and battery connection rules from 1 May 2026 for the South West Interconnected System (SWIS), which covers Perth and most of regional WA.
+As if April's price changes were not enough to navigate, Western Australia introduced new solar and battery connection rules on 1 May 2026 for the South West Interconnected System (SWIS), which covers Perth and most of regional WA.

 Here is what is changing.
 All new or upgraded systems on the SWIS will need to choose between two export pathways: either remote disconnect and reconnect capability controlled by your retailer, or a fixed export limit of 1.5 kW.
 There is also a new 30 kVA total inverter capacity limit for residential connections, and all inverters must be commissioned to the updated AS/NZS4777.2:2020 standard with Australia Region B settings.